derhuerst/chatbot-coroutine/readme.md

 `bot` should have a `send(user, msg)` method.

-`conversation(ctx)` should be a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) function.
+`conversation` should be a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) function, taking only one argument `ctx`.

 ### `ctx.msg()`